lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 #### Self Attention
 Self Attention allows words in a single sentence / document to attend to each other to update word embeddings in itself.
 It's most commonly used when we want a sentence's word embeddings to be updated by other words in the same sentence, but there's nothing stopping us from using it over an entire document.

+Self attention also achieves context / word interaction comparisons in $O(1)$ instead of $O(n)$ like recurrence / RNN's would - this is a significant achievement which allows for:
+- Parallel processing of corpora
+   - To be specific, all word representations per layer can be computed in parallel
+- Bidirectional comparisons
+- $O(1)$ maximum interaction distance (direct calculation)

 It was born out of the example of desiring a different embedding outcome of the word bank in:
 - The river bank was dirty
 - I went to the bank to deposit money